Yogo sapphire

-The term "Yogo sapphire" is the preferred wording for gems found in the Yogo Gulch, whereas "Montana sapphire" generally refers to gems found in other Montana locations.
+"Yogo sapphire" is the preferred term for gems found in the Yogo Gulch, whereas "Montana sapphire" generally refers to gems found in other Montana locations.
 More gem-quality sapphires are produced in Montana than anywhere else in North America.
 Sapphires were first discovered in Montana in 1865, in alluvium along the Missouri River.
 Finds in other locations in the western half of the state occurred in 1889, 1892, and 1894.
 The Rock Creek location, near Phillipsburg, is the most productive site in Montana, and its gems inspired the name of the nearby Sapphire Mountains.
 In 1969, the sapphire was co-designated along with the agate as Montana's state gemstones.

 In the early 1980s, Intergem Limited, which controlled most of the Yogo sapphire mining at the time, rocked the gem world by marketing Yogo sapphires as the world's only guaranteed "untreated" sapphire, exposing a practice of the time wherein 95 percent of all the world's sapphires were heat-treated to enhance their natural color.
 Although Intergem went out of business, the gems it mined appeared on the market through the 1990s because the company had paid its salesmen in sapphires during its financial demise.
 Citibank had obtained a large stock of Yogo sapphires as a result of Intergem's collapse, and after keeping them in a vault for nearly a decade, sold its collection in 1994 to a Montana jeweler.
 Mining activity today is largely confined to hobby miners in the area; the major mines are currently inactive.